singer-yang/DeepLens/README.md

 # DeepLens

-DeepLens is a differentiable ray tracer for End-to-End lens design and differentiable rendering.
-It is first developed by [Dr. Congli Wang](https://congliwang.github.io/) (previously named **dO**), then optimized and maintained by [Xinge Yang](https://singer-yang.github.io/).
+DeepLens is a differentiable ray tracer for lens design, imaging simulation, and optics-aware rendering.
+Welcome to use DeepLens in your research to (1) **build your own pipeline** or (2) **compare it as the baseline.**

-Welcome to use DeepLens in your research to (1) **build your own pipeline** or (2) **compare it as the baseline.** We can provide free code assistance if you plan to use DeepLens in your research, please contact Xinge Yang (xinge.yang@kaust.edu.sa) for more information.
+We can provide free code assistance if you plan to use DeepLens in your research, please contact Xinge Yang (xinge.yang@kaust.edu.sa) for more information.
 Lens manufacturing service is also avaliable!

 ### What is DeepLens